aishwarya-gondesi/Knowledge-Management-Chatbot/README.md

 ## Key Functions
 ### worker.py </br>
-init_llm(): Initializes the WatsonX LLM and embeddings for document processing.</br>
+init_llm(): Initializes the LLM via WatsonX and embeddings for document processing.</br>
 process_document(document_path): Loads and splits a PDF into manageable chunks, then creates a vector store for retrieval.</br>
 process_prompt(prompt): Processes user queries and retrieves relevant answers from the document.</br>